golioth/golioth-firmware-sdk/examples/zephyr/fw_update/README.md

-# Golioth DFU sample
+# Golioth FW Update sample

 ## Overview

-This sample application demonstrates how to perform Device Firmware Upgrade (DFU) using Golioth's Over-the-Air (OTA) update service.
+This sample application demonstrates how to perform a Firmware Update using Golioth's Over-the-Air (OTA) update service.
 This is a two step process:

 * Build initial firmware and flash it to the device.